- Directed By: Jon Avnet

 - Written By: Russell Gewirtz

 - Release Date: September 12, 2008

 - Cast: Robert De Niro, Al Pacino, 50 Cent, Carla Gugino

 Box Office Info:

 |Domestic Box Office: $40,081,410||Overseas Box Office: $38,379,289|

-Righteous Kill was financed by Nu Image/Millennium and Emmett/Furla for $60 million and Millennium kicked off pre-sales at the 2007 Cannes Film Festival.
+The budget for Righteous Kill was $60 million and it was financed by Nu Image/Millennium and Emmett/Furla & Millennium kicked off pre-sales at the 2007 Cannes Film Festival.
 Millennium CEO Avi Lerner announced at Cannes, “There’s no doubt that when anyone looks back at the history of either of these actors, this movie will be one of the defining moments of their careers.
 Let’s hope it’s defined in a positive way.”
 Not a chance.